-The Growth performance of Osmanabadi kids as affected by probiotic supplementation to periparturient does is presented in Table 3 and illustrated in Figure 2 and 3.
-Kids from probiotic-supplemented does recorded significantly higher birth weights (2.73 kg in T3 vs 2.08 kg in T1) and final weights (12.55 kg in T3 vs 8.63 kg in T1).
-Daily weight gain was highest in T3 (110 g/day) compared to T1 (70 g/day).
+The Growth performance of Osmanabadi kids as affected by probiotic supplementation to periparturient does is presented in Table 3 and illustrated in Figures 2 and 3.
+Kids from probiotic-supplemented does recorded significantly higher birth weights and final weights.
+Daily weight gain was highest in T3compared to T1.
 Body measurements such as length, height, and girth were also superior in probiotic groups.
-The initial body length, height, and girth were highest in T3 (32.04 cm, 35.57 cm, and 36.84 cm, respectively) followed by T2 (31.89 cm, 35.36 cm, and 36.63 cm), while the lowest values were recorded in the control group (30.71 cm, 33.67 cm, and 34.92 cm).
-Similarly, the final body length, height, and girth were higher in kids of T3 group (49.05 cm, 56.83 cm, and 58.25 cm, respectively) as compared to control (45.58 cm, 52.53 cm, and 54.02 cm).
+The initial body length, height, and girth were highest in T3, followed by T2, while the lowest values were recorded in the control group.
+Similarly, the final body length, height, and girth were higher in kids of the T3 group as compared to the control.
 These results agree with Dabiri et al. (2016), who reported improved kid growth with probiotic-supplemented dams.

 Fig.2: Average body weight (kg) of Osmanabadi kids as affected by probiotic supplementation to periparturient does